jjwygjj/aptos-core/developer-docs-site/docs/standards/fungible-asset.md

 #### Transfer

-The owner of a `CoinStore` can directly transfer FA from that store to another if `ungated_balance_transfer_allowed` is true by calling:
+The owner of a `FungibleStore` can directly transfer FA from that store to another if neither is frozen by calling:

 ```rust
 public entry fun transfer<T: key>(sender: &signer, from: Object<T>, to: Object<T>, amount: u64)